alansdsantos/PluginMysqlGOLang/README.md

 Imagine that you have lot's of application and planning to remove blob files from it, and needs to keep the compatibility of the majority of the application for _certain period_, so with this function you can create a view that all these applications will query.
 Giving you enough time and flexibility to migrate the apps in a planned time window.

 We start thinking about it when we had to keep the compatibility of certain apps for certain periods, so we saw this good idea from AWS: https://aws.amazon.com/blogs/aws/mysql_interface/ but our solution works in another way.
+You just need to change the function fetchResponse for the purpose you need, today this function is retrieving from http request, but it can be easily changed to retrieve from S3, or any other storage.

 Run all this command in order.
 One of the most important packages is "mysql-devel" it is responsible for the libs "mysql.h" that will help us with specific functions that support us on the devellopment.